 There are lots of rules when it comes to our super system.
-But not every rule applies to you at every age, so it’s worth figuring out which ones have an impact in your particular age group.
+But not every rule applies to you at every age, so it’s worth figuring out which ones impact your age group.

 The rules at different ages govern how much and when you can contribute to super, when you can get your hands on your savings and how much tax you will pay.
-These rules are designed to stop people taking advantage of the generous tax benefits offered as part of Australia’s super system.
+These rules are designed to ensure super is used for its intended purpose – to provide retirement income – in exchange for the generous tax benefits on offer.

 Super rules if you’re in your 20s, 30s and 40s